TS-4900 Debian 12 Sections

 Debian 12 - Installing New Software

-Debian provides the apt-get system which allows management of pre-built applications.
-The apt tools require a network connection to the internet in order to automatically download and install new software.
-The update command will download a list of the current versions of pre-built packages.
+Debian uses the Advanced Package Tool (APT) suite to manage installation of prebuilt applications.
+The APT tools require a network connection to the internet in order to automatically download and install new software.
+The update command will download a list of the current versions of available packages:

 apt-get update